ngcomp/datastructure_algorithms/src/main/java/com/ngcomp/ds/tree/README.md

 ## Trees

 * Each tree has a root that has no parent.
-* Each root node has one or more child.
+* Each root treeNode has one or more child.
-* Each child node has one or more child nodes, and so on.
+* Each child treeNode has one or more child nodes, and so on.

 **Edge** pair of nodes (u,v) such that u is the parent of v, or vice versa.